suncoast-devs/handbook/lessons/react-intro/index.md

 ## Composition

-This is the idea of `composition` -- we are now defining a component, that has it's own content, embedded into another component, in this case the `App`.
+This is the idea of `composition` -- we are now defining a component that has its own content embedded into another component, in this case, the `App`.

 ## Update the `NewsArticle`